 To get to a certain goal, a specific process needs to be followed which will consume time and energy.
 So, you need to be able to convince the customer to trust the process so that they can achieve their goal.

 Being persuasive is not only helpful in convincing your customers, but also helps you to convince the different team members in your company.
-You have to persuade your sales team to sell the product to the ideal customer profile and convince your marketing team to promote certain features as those are what customers are looking for and are the company’s USP.
+You have to persuade your sales team to sell the product to the ideal customer profile.
+Convince your marketing team to promote certain features as those are what customers are looking for and are the company’s USP.

 4. Are you a natural investigator?